 We write both of these transactions in the new two blocks, and each is related to the previous one:

 Now we are slowly seeing that a chain of all transactions has emerged.
 Each of these transactions is one block.

 So, all these transactions together make a blockchain.

-Now you see that the blockchain is simply a list in chain of all transactions that have ever taken place within a single currency.
+Now you see that the blockchain is simply a list in chain of all transactions that have ever taken place.

 Simple, isn’t it?
 Then what is so revolutionary about it?